Almost every aspect of our day to day lives is now dependent on our access to electricity.

 While a surge commonly lasts a microsecond, frequent surges may damage electrical components connected to your home, degrading their life expectancy significantly.

 If your home experiences frequent electrical surges, the fault may be found with an electrical device connected to the home grid or the wiring itself.
 Remove devices or powerboards from the outlet to see if this prevents the surges.
-If this does not resolve the issue protect your home and contact a professional electrician.
+If this does not resolve the issue protect your home and contact Excite!

 - CIRCUIT BREAKER TRIPPING FREQUENTLY

-Circuit breakers most commonly trip as a result of an overloaded – when the demand on the circuit is greater than its intended capacity.
+Circuit breakers most commonly trip as a result of an overload – when the demand on the circuit is greater than its intended capacity.

 When too many appliances or light fixtures are operating at the same time, the internal sensing mechanism in the circuit breaker heats up, and the breaker “trips,” usually by means of a spring-loaded component within the breaker.